raul23/pyebooktools/README.rst

   ISBN numbers are usually at the beginning or at the end of books.
 Setting the value to ``False`` disables this optimization and is the default for ``convert_to_txt.sh``, where we probably want the whole book to be converted.

+* ``--ocrc <value>``, ``--ocr-command <value>``; config variable ``ocr_command``;
+  default value ``tesseract_wrapper``

+  This allows us to define a hook for using custom OCR settings or software.
+The default value is just a wrapper that allows us to use both tesseract 3 and 4 with some predefined settings.
+You can use a custom bash function or shell script - the first argument is the input image (books are OCR-ed page by page) and the second argument is the file you have to write the output text to.

 Options related to extracting and searching for non-ISBN metadata
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^